 The following chapters of this report present the details of the demonstration project.
-Chapter 2 briefly describes the Mel\Delta k laser-induced breakdown spectroscopy system (LIBS).
-Chapter 3 gives a description of the site selection, soil sampling, laboratory selection and analysis methodology.
+Chapter 2 describes the stripping technologies demonstrated by Battelle Pacific Northwest National Laboratory (PNNL).
+Chapter 3 describes the site selection, soil sampling, laboratory selection, and analysis methodology.
 The technical approach taken in evaluation and validation of laboratory data is also outlined in Chapter 3.
 Chapter 4 gives a detailed analysis of the laboratory data validation process and describes how a reference laboratory data set was determined.

-Chapter 5 gives results and a brief analysis of the Mel∆ok LIBS system performance. developer's comments regarding the demonstration.
-Chapter 6 contains
+Chapter 5 gives results and an analysis of the performance of the PNNL technologies.
+Chapter contains developer's comments regarding the demonstration. er 6